Deep Unrolling of Sparsity-Induced RDO for 3D Point Cloud Attribute Coding

+Specifically, it groups curves into low (gray) and high (pink) decoder complexity $O(M_1M_2N)$, where the high-complexity decoder has exactly twice the complexity of the low-complexity decoder.
+Within each group, the difference in curves is the encoder complexity, with $M_3=1,2,4$.
+Note that lower (resp.~higher) decoder complexity implies a synthesis transform that is further from (resp.~closer to) orthonormality.
+Thus the gap between corresponding curves for low and high decoder complexity represents the cost due to non-orthonormality.
+This cost can be over 1 dB at the higher bit rates, when the encoder complexity is low ($M_3=1$).

+Second, the figure clearly shows that, at the encoder, more computation is better.
+Specifically, within each group of curves for a fixed decoder complexity, the encoder complexity increases from $M_3=1$ to $M_3=4$.
+It can be seen that the improvement is rapid from $M_3=1$ to $M_3=2$, but slows significantly from $M_3=2$ to $M_3=4$, whether the decoder complexity is low or high.
+However, the improvements are smaller when the decoder complexity is high.

-Specifically, it groups curves into low (gray) and high (pink) decoder complexity.
-Under low decoder complexity, RD performance can be recovered by putting more computation into the encoder (increasing $M_3$); this is particularly clear in the low-bitrate region.
-Conversely, lower encoder complexity is required if if the decoder has higher complexity.
+Third, the figure shows that \textit{complexity can be shifted between the encoder and decoder}.
+In particular, for the low-complexity decoder (which is further from orthonormal), RD performance can be recovered almost fully by putting more computation into the encoder (increasing $M_3$); this is particularly clear in the low-bitrate region.
+Conversely, higher encoder complexity is not required if the decoder has higher complexity (closer to orthonormality).